Tyler Lockett eager to see what speedy rookie D’Wayne Eskridge adds to Seahawks offense

 The Seahawks may have the best one-two receiver combination in the NFL with Lockett and DK Metcalf, both of whom exceeded 1,000 yards last season.
 Lockett, 28, set a club record with 100 catches and was rewarded after the season with a four-year contract extension worth up to $69.2 million, with $37 million guaranteed.

-The Seahawks, though, prioritized finding a third receiving threat to complement Lockett and Metcalf.
+The Seahawks prioritized finding a third receiving threat to complement Lockett and Metcalf.
 Though they didn’t have a first-round pick, they believe they fulfilled that goal in Eskridge, who is just 5 feet 9 but ran a 4.40 40-yard dash at his pro day after racking up more than 2,000 receiving yards at Western Michigan.

 “I think it’s very important,” Lockett said of having a third receiving threat.
 “The more people you have out there that can stretch the field, that can be able to take the offense to another level, I think it helps take off a lot of pressure that other people might be trying to carry.
 They don’t necessarily have to, but they feel like they have to based off circumstances.